zckly/wove/README.md

 - (Create a Google developer application)[https://console.developers.google.com/apis/credentials]
 - Grab your client ID and client secret and add them to your `.env` file as `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET`

+## Set up OpenAI

+This app uses OpenAI GPT4 to generate text.
+If you want to run it locally and be able to use the OpenAI feature, you need to have an OpenAI account and set up your API key.

+- (Create an OpenAI account)[https://platform.openai.com/]
+- Grab your API key and add it to your `.env` file as `OPENAI_API_KEY`

+Also note that if you don't have GPT4 access, you can modify the `OPENAI_MODEL_KEY` environment variable to use a different chat model (e.g. `gpt-3.5.-turbo`).

 ## Deployment